 On December 17, 2010, our Board of Directors approved a change in our fiscal year end from the last Saturday in November to the Saturday nearest December 31 of each year.
 The fiscal year change was effective beginning with our 2011 fiscal year, which began January 2, 2011 and will end December 31, 2011.
 The fiscal year change was not effective until after the completion of our 2010 fiscal year.
 Therefore, the prior year comparative financial and other information reported in the financial statements herein continue to be presented based on our prior fiscal year end calendar.
-We have not submitted financial information for the thirteen weeks ended April 3, 2010 in this Form 10-Q because the information is not practical or cost beneficial to prepare.
-Our results for the first quarter of fiscal 2011, which was the thirteen-week period ended April 2, 2011, are compared to our results for the first quarter of fiscal 2010, which was the twelve-week period ended February 19, 2010.
-The comparisons are affected by the inclusion of thirteen weeks in the first quarter of fiscal 2011 versus twelve weeks in the first quarter of fiscal 2010 as well as seasonality differences that result from the year-end holiday period being part of the first quarter of fiscal 2011.
+We have not prepared financial information for the thirteen and twenty-six weeks ended July 3, 2010 in this Form 10-Q because the information is not practical or cost beneficial to prepare.
+Our results for the second quarter of fiscal 2011, which was the thirteen-week period ended July 2, 2011, are compared to our results for the second quarter of fiscal 2010, which was the twelve-week period ended May 14, 2010; and our results for the fiscal year to date period ended July 2, 2011, which was a twenty-six week period, are compared to our results for the fiscal year to date period ended May 14, 2010, which was a twenty-four week period.
+The comparisons are affected by the inclusion of thirteen and twenty-six weeks in the second quarter and fiscal year to date period of fiscal 2011, respectively, versus twelve weeks and twenty-four weeks in the second quarter and fiscal year to date period of fiscal 2010, respectively.